dfkaye/dfkaye-blog/content/posts/first.md

 Each of those is suboptimal in the age of [Content Security Policy](https://content-security-policy.com/).

+## What about...
+Did you try...?

-## I Just Wanted to Create a Blog with CSS and JavaScript Demos
+> *I Just Wanted to Create a Blog with CSS and JavaScript Demos*

 So, I turned to Hugo, made a test site, then started on this site.